Industrial and Trustworthy AI Challenge: Welding Quality Detection

 One of the challenges for Renault is to improve the reliability of quality control for welding seams in automotive body manufacturing.
 Currently, this inspection is consistently performed by a human operator due to the legal dimension related to user safety.
 During an industrial process, this task is resource-consuming.
 The key challenge is to develop an AI-based solution that reduces the number of inspections required by the operator through automated pre-validation.

 Within the Confiance.ai (opens new window) Research Program, Renault Group and SystemX worked jointly on the development of trustworthy AI components tackling this problem.
-Now part of the European Trustworthy Foundation (ETF) (opens new window), we want to ensure that these tools effectively validate the proposed AI models according to the trustworthy criteria defined by the industry (Intended Purpose).
+Now part of the European Trustworthy Foundation (ETF) (opens new window), we want to ensure that these tools effectively validate the proposed AI-Component according to the trustworthy criteria defined by the industry (Intended Purpose).

 This industrial use case, provided by Renault Group, represents the “Visual Inspection” thematic through a classification problem.